takipi/overops-functions/README.md

 }
 ```

 For more details on UDFs and how to write your own, see [User Defined Functions](https://github.com/takipi-field/udf).
+UDFs can be uploaded through the OverOps UI or with the [UDF Uploader](https://github.com/takipi/udf-uploader/).